Week of

 Edamame,

-yellow and black field soybean that is transformed into many popular
+black field soybean that is transformed into many

-soy products such as tofu, miso, and soymilk.
-However, because
+popular soy products such as tofu, miso, and soymilk.

-This makes edamame a complete protein source, similar to meat
+a complete protein source, similar to meat or

 Availability:

-slightly firm).
-Rinse to cool slightly, and season as desired.
+to cool slightly, and season as desired.
+You can

-You can easily suck the al dente beans out of the shell.
-Beans
+easily suck the al dente beans out of the shell.

-may also be shelled and added to other dishes, such as salads.
+Beans may also be shelled and added to other dishes,

 How